 You may also like: Most popular large dog breeds

 While oranges are typically fine for your dog to eat, citrus oil—often used medicinally—is not.
 This is because of the insecticidal properties of the oil, which can lead to liver failure in dogs.
 In addition to preventing your pup from ingesting it, you should never rub it on your dog’s skin medicinally because they are likely to lick it off.
-Note that many essential oils contain citrus, not just citrus oil itself.
+(Note: Many essential oils contain citrus, not just citrus oil itself.)

-Many nuts are not good for dogs; however, macadamia nuts rank among the most toxic.
+Many nuts are not good for dogs.
+Macadamia nuts, however, rank among the most toxic.
 The reason for this is not fully understood by vets, but it’s known that it leads to vomiting, weakness, hyperthermia, and loss of bodily functions.
 Weakness, particularly behind the hind legs, is one of the most common symptoms.
-“If you suspect your dog may have eaten even a small amount of macadamia nuts, consult your veterinarian immediately,” the AKC advises.
+Always call your veterinarian if you suspect your dog has consumed a dangerous amount of macadamia nuts.

 Although cat food won’t poison your dog immediately, it can lead to pancreatitis and other health complications over time, causing organ damage and potentially sudden death.
-Every now and then it’s OK if you're in a pinch but you should never feed cat food to your pup on an ongoing basis.
+Every now and then it’s OK if you're in a pinch—but be sure not to feed cat food to your pup on an ongoing basis.